spiceai/quickstarts/tweetrec/README.md

 In the Spice.ai runtime terminal, you will observe the runtime loading the CSV from `spicepods/data/new_NZXT_tweets.csv` and starting to train!

-Now, save the file.
 You should observe a new training run begin in the Spice.ai runtime terminal.
 You can also manually start a training run using this command.

 ```bash
 spice train tweetrec